microsoft/evodiff/README.md

 ## Provided notebook with examples

-We provide a [notebook](https://github.com/microsoft/evodiff/tree/main/examples/evodiff.ipynb) with installation guidance.
+We provide a notebook with installation guidance that can be found in [examples/evodiff.ipynb](https://github.com/microsoft/evodiff/tree/main/examples/evodiff.ipynb).
 It also includes examples on how to generate a smaller number of sequences and MSAs using our models.
 We recommend following this notebook if you would like to use our models to generate proteins.

 ----